Abra Group: Foundation and early years

-Abra Group was announced on May 11, 2022, when the main shareholders of Avianca and the controlling shareholder of GOL entered into an agreement to create a Latin American air transportation holding company called Abra Group Limited.
+Abra Group was announced on 11 May 2022, when the main shareholders of Avianca and the controlling shareholder of GOL entered into an agreement to create a Latin American air transportation holding company called Abra Group Limited.
 The objective of the strategy was to control both Avianca and GOL and bring their brands together under a single group, leveraging operational, financial, and route network synergies, without merging the brands or the operations of the two airlines.

-At the time of the announcement, the group also planned to include economic interests in Viva Air Colombia and Viva Air Perú) and a minority investment, through convertible debt, in Chilean carrier Sky Airline.
+At the time of the announcement, the group also planned to include economic interests in Viva Air Colombia and Viva Air Perú, and a minority investment, through convertible debt, in Chilean carrier Sky Airline.
 However, the agreement between Avianca and Viva Air was eventually terminated in 2023, following regulatory hurdles and the financial crisis faced by the Colombian low-cost carrier, which suspended its operations before the merger could be completed.

-The initial leadership of the Abra Group included Roberto Kriete as chairman, one of the founding figures of TACA International Airlines and Avianca Holdings, and Constantino de Oliveira Júnior, founder of GOL Linhas Aéreas Inteligentes, as chief executive officer (CEO).
+The initial leadership of Abra Group included Roberto Kriete as chairman, one of the founding figures of TACA International Airlines and Avianca Holdings, and Constantino de Oliveira Júnior, founder of GOL Linhas Aéreas Inteligentes, as chief executive officer (CEO).
 The group's registered headquarters were established in the United Kingdom, with an operational and strategic focus across Latin America.